Hugh Laurie

 The wedding of Hugh Laurie and Jo Green

-Their family quickly expanded - one after another, sons Charles (1989), William (1991) and daughter Rebecca (1993) were born.
+Their family grew rapidly - sons Charles (1989) and William (1991) arrived first, followed by daughter Rebecca (1993).
 All the children were christened by Laurie's best friend Stephen Fry, who was also the best man at their wedding.

 Hugh Laurie with his wife and children